SapotaCorp

 A working multi-division D365 deployment has:

-• Governance model (CoE) for what's standardized and what's divisional
+• Governance model (CoE) for what is standardized and what is divisional.

 The structure is boring on purpose.
-The innovation happens inside divisions within the framework, not in the framework itself.
+Innovation happens inside divisions within the framework.
+The framework itself should stay stable.

 Contact Us Now